isaomatsunami/simple-webGL/README.md

 simpleWebGL01.html is the simplest webGL sample.
 It shows only one triangle in the middle of the canvas.

-After initialization( gl_Context() is my personal wrapper function in webgl.js. it checks the browser supports webGL or not, creates a canvas on which webGL draws and returns WebGLRenderingContext), a shaderProgram is created by calling new gl.GlslProg("shader-vs", "shader-fs").
-This gl.GlslProg() takes 2 parameters.
+After initialization( gl_Context() is my personal wrapper function in webgl.js. it checks whether the browser supports webGL or not, creates a canvas on which webGL draws and returns WebGLRenderingContext object), a shaderProgram is created by calling new gl.GlslProg("shader-vs", "shader-fs").
+This gl.GlslProg(), my personal function, takes 2 parameters.
 The first param points to "vertex shader", second to "fragment shader".
 Vertex shader is a job instruction about vertex(point), fragment shader is about pixel.
 (So fragment shader is often called pixel shader)

 ```javascript